FLANP Policy Statement and Platform

 - Authorize APRNs to prescribe physical/occupational therapy.
 Achieved 2018

 - Empanelment of APRNs to all third party payers (all public and private entities) for full scope of practice services.
+Possibly Advocating for in 2021 Legislative Session (currently planning for session)

 - Authorize APRNs to be Primary Care Providers (PCPs) under all third party payer plans.
 Achieved although plans have discretion